IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_self_portrait.md

 * Make a five second motion graphics piece about yourself.
 What you like, what you do, what you know, what you LOVE.
 Anything really.
 Just make it personal.

 Specifications:
-* Type must be dominant
 * Type can be point, outlined, plane, or hand-drawn
     * Motion Design 032-033 (also pinned on slack)
 * Support imagery such as lines, shapes, and fragmented letterforms are encouraged
     * reference Moving Type 40-41 or Motion Design 038-039
-* NO PHOTOGRAPHY IS ALLOWED
 * Audio is required.

 **Self-Portrait Redux** 5 seconds